 - Human T-lymphotropic retroviruses

 There are also a number of different features of a percutaneous injury that come with a greater risk.
-This includes the following:
+And the higher the risk, the greater the chances are that you could potentially claim compensation.
+So, the risks include the following:

 - A needlestick injury whereby the needle has been placed in the source patient’s vein or artery